OWASP/www-policy/legal/speaker-agreement.md

 <strong>FOR CONFERENCE KEYNOTES</strong>.
 I will not receive any compensation for presenting at this Conference.
 However, the Company will reimburse fair and reasonable travel expenses in connection with the event for which I am a Presenter.
 This reimbursement may include Economy Airfare, or Premium Economy for flights greater than seven hours, lodging, and daily expenses for up to three days incurred while attending the Company’s Conference for which I am a Presenter.
 If housing arrangements are provided by the Company to the Presenter, separate lodging expenses will not be reimbursed.

 <strong>FOR TRAINERS</strong>.
-I am eligible for up to $5,000 per full day of scheduled sessions for which I present.
+For Global AppSec events I am eligible for up to $5,000 per full day of scheduled sessions for which I present.
+For other events, I am eligible according to terms in the Call for Trainers.
 I must provide appropriate taxing authority documentation as needed for final payment such as a W-9 in the United States.
 I will not be reimbursed for any travel expenses such as airfare, or any other daily expenses incurred while attending the Company’s Conference for which I am a Presenter.

 <strong>CONTENT </strong>